The government's proposed overhaul of the taxi consent process will put passengers and drivers at risk, says the country's largest taxi company.

 "It will make it really difficult to get an address off somebody and process a GPS unit if you don't speak the same language.
 Almost impossible," Wilkinson said.

-"If you get a driver whose second language is English and repeat some of the New Zealand street names to him and ask him to type that into his GPS, you're going to have an argument in the car, aren't you?"
+"If you get a driver who's second language is English and repeat some of the New Zealand street names to him and ask him to type that into his GPS, you're going to have an argument in the car, aren't you?"

 Another major concern was the removal of the training requirements for fatigue management and keeping proper log books.